hugoagno3/mCP/README.md

 ```

 # Data input
- In this example, we will use the Corum_Humans_Database file as the protein complex database and the Hek293_P2_1.csv and Hek293_P2_2.csv files as the experiment files.To perform targeted protein complexes detection, two input files are needed:
+ In this tutorial, we will use the Corum_Humans_Database file as the protein complex database and the Hek293_P2_1 file as experiment files.
+To perform targeted protein complexes detection, only These two input files are needed:
 ```{r pressure, echo=FALSE}
 # Read the Corum protein complex database file
       data(Corum_Humans_Database)